josp70/nlptown_bert-base-multilingual-uncased-sentiment/README.md

 ## Accuracy

-The finetuned model obtained the following accuracy on 5,000 held-out product reviews in each of the languages:
+The fine-tuned model obtained the following accuracy on 5,000 held-out product reviews in each of the languages:

-- Accuracy (exact) is the exact match on the number of stars.
+- Accuracy (exact) is the exact match for the number of stars.
 - Accuracy (off-by-1) is the percentage of reviews where the number of stars the model predicts differs by a maximum of 1 from the number given by the human reviewer.